Reviews You Can Rely On

 Installation

-The LG LW6017R proved to be below average with regard to installation.
-However, at about 40 pounds and with relatively clear instructions, the process isn't confusing; it just requires a few extra installation steps than most of the units we tested.
+At about 40 pounds and with relatively clear instructions, the installation process isn't confusing; it just requires a few extra installation steps than most of the units we tested.

 The installation of the LG LW6017R isn't nearly as bad as the Midea U-Shaped MAW08V1QWT or its 12,000 BTU variant, but the process could be better.
 The LG requires that you reference some rather small images in the instructions to determine how to install small curtains that fill the void at the sides of the unit but also require the additional step of screwing the curtain in after installation.
 This was a step that no other installation had.
 Additionally, the unit utilizes some foam strips that must be installed to help insulate the room.